idptools/metapredict/docs/usage/using-in-python.rst

 .. code-block:: python

-	import metapredict
-	from metapredict import meta
+	import metapredict as meta

 Once metapredict is imported, you can work with individual sequences or .fasta files.

 Predicting Disorder
 --------------------

-The ``predict_disorder`` function will return a list of predicted disorder consensus values for the residues of the input sequence.
-The input sequence should be a string.
+The ``predict_disorder()`` function will return a list of predicted disorder consensus values for the residues of the input sequence.
+The input sequence should be a string made of valid amino acids.
 Running -

 .. code-block:: python